tylerelias/OverseerServer/README.md

 ### Bugs / Missing features

-- Threadneedle client throws exception when simulation stepping is done, this is because it is closing a socket that is reading.
-Look into how to fix (just gives ugly error, doesn't crash the program)
-- Add argument that enables debug output (more logs printed) and also argument that saves the log to a special log file
+- Add argument that saves the log to a special log file
 - --help flag with info

 Notice: There has no work done on security for this server since it will be communicating with clients within a closed local environment. **Do not run it on an open network**.